nbarendes/FCND-Estimation-CPP/README.md

 You will notice however that the estimated covariance (white bounds) currently do not capture the growing errors.

 4. In `QuadEstimatorEKF.cpp`
-  - We define `GetRbgPrime()` the transition function in terms of the derivative rotation matrix R'bg which rotates from the body frame to the global frame.
+  - We define `GetRbgPrime()`  the partial derivative of the Rbg matrix.
   - we calculate the partial derivative of the body-to-global rotation matrix(`Jacobian Matrix`) by using the function `GetRbgPrime()`.
   - We implement the rest of the prediction step (predict the state covariance forward) in `Predict()`.